vezel-dev/novadrop/doc/game/data-center-format.md

 #### Value Hash

-The `data_center_value_hash` function is a bizarre variant of CRC32 and is defined as follows:
+The `data_center_value_hash` function uses a bizarre variant of CRC32 combined with a minimal effort to ignore the casing of characters.
+It is defined as
+follows:

 ```cpp
 const uint32_t value_hash_table[256] =